-Building a centering jig is a very interesting project as a shop jig.
-The purpose of this centering jip is to do exactly what it says.
-It will quickly and easily find the center line of a board right on dead center.
+Building a centring jig is a very interesting project as a shop jig.
+The purpose of this centring jip is to do exactly what it says.
+It will quickly and easily find the centre line of a board right on dead centre.

-I’m sure from time to time you have had the chore of trying to find the dead center of a board whether it is the center of the edge or on the face, and found that it was time consuming and not always easy.
+I’m sure from time to time you have had the chore of trying to find the dead centre of a board whether it is the centre of the edge or on the face and found that it was time-consuming and not always easy.

-If you want to find the center on a boards edge, simply turn the board edge up placing your jig on the board with the dowels down and each tightly against the board.
-Then just simple pull the jig down the length of the board marking dead center as you go.
+If you want to find the centre on a boards edge, simply turn the board edge up placing your jig on the board with the dowels down and each tightly against the board.
+Then just simply pull the jig down the length of the board marking dead centre as you go.

 If you require marking wide boards, simple make a jig the same way but longer ( maybe 16″ instead of 6″ )